 To love someone, you also need to like him or her.
 Your sex life might not be too rocking after years of marriage but if the emotional and physical intimacy both are missing, then know that it’s not just the spark that has vanished from your life.
 There is something else too.

-Being married to someone they don’t like too much can turn them off from sex.
+Being married to someone you don’t like too much can you off from sex.
 Sex then becomes just a chore and not an act of love, friendship, care and intimacy.
 Sexless marriages are often the result of one partner hating another.

 8. He puts no effort in the marriage